Christina Giovas

 Biography

-I am an environmental archaeologist specializing in zooarchaeology, the study of animal remains from archaeological sites.
-My research focuses on prehistoric fisheries, non-native animal introductions and the human paleoecology of island and coastal settings – particularly the Caribbean and Oceania.
-I am especially interested in the dynamic interaction between culture and environment and how this has shaped biodiversity, human migration and landscape history through time.
-I have conducted fieldwork in the Lesser Antilles, Polynesia, France, and the Great Lakes and the Pacific Northwest regions.
-I serve on the Board of the International Association for Caribbean Archaeology (IACA) and am an Associate Editor for the Journal of Island and Coastal Archaeology.
-I joined the faculty of SFU’s Department of Archaeology in 2018.
+I am an environmental archaeologist specializing in zooarchaeology—the study of animal remains from archaeological sites.
+My research focuses on ancient fisheries, non-native species introductions, and the human paleoecology of island and coastal settings, particularly the Caribbean and Oceania.
+I am especially interested in the dynamic interaction between culture and environment and how this has shaped biodiversity, human migration, and landscape history through time.
+I have conducted fieldwork in the Lesser Antilles, ABC islands, Polynesia, France, the Pacific Northwest, and Ontario.

 Courses